Seminar Information

 Respectful Care: What is high quality infant and toddler care?
 How can we care for very young children in ways that work with their developmental changes?
 Learn how providing respectful personal care helps infants and toddlers develop into competent authentic adults.

 Routines: Daily routines are at the center of sensitive caregiving.
-They provide important opportunities for one-on-one interaction between the caregiver and the child during which both learning and the deepening of emotional bonds can take place.
+They provide important opportunities for one-on-one interaction between the caregiver or parent and the child during which both learning and the deepening of emotional bonds can take place.
 There is no need to always hurry through these critical interactions.

 Program for Infant Toddler Caregivers (PITC) (formerly ITTI) - Module III